apertamono/nerdy-naming-schemes/README.md

 Anyway, this collection didn't start in an office.
 Do you remember playing **Sid Meier's Alpha Centauri**?
 One of the things that made it an epic game was the characters of the faction leaders, *divided not by nationality, but by ideology*.
 The city names, on the other hand, were not as distinctive.
 It felt like they were all created by a 19th-century poet.
 So I created my own city names, using semantic domains that seemed suitable for each faction.

-The **themes** folder contains the thematic lists in plain text, while the **basenames** folder contains the faction files that you'd put in the Alpha Centauri folder.
+The **themes** folder contains the thematic lists in plain text, plus some comments, while the **basenames** folder contains the faction files that you'd put in the Alpha Centauri folder.
 SMAC used seperate lists for water bases; if they ran out, names of land bases could be used.
 If a faction ran out of names, the general list could be used.
 After that, the faction name followed by a number was used.

 # Themes